On CAT($\kappa$) surfaces: Introduction

 \Cref{thm:cat_implies_bic} was already observed by Alexandrov himself in \cite[Section 1.8]{Alex:57} in his seminal work on $\CAT(\kappa)$ spaces, justified by an explanation to the effect that one can develop a parallel theory to that of bounded curvature surfaces for surfaces with curvature bounded above by $\kappa$.
 Alexandrov attributes the result to Zalgaller; however, an elaboration of this approach does not exist in the literature to our knowledge, and in any case seems to be more work than necessary.
 More recently, a separate proof of \Cref{thm:cat_implies_bic} was sketched by Machigashira--Ohtsuka in \cite{MO:01}.
 In fact, Lemma 5.3 in \cite{MO:01} states, in more generality, the following basic inequality relating excess and curvature, from which \Cref{thm:cat_implies_bic} follows easily.

-\begin{thm} Let $T$ be a triangle in a $\CAT(\kappa)$ surface.
-Then $\delta(T) \leq \kappa |T|$. \end{thm} Here, $|T|$ denotes the area of the interior of $T$, which we define as the Hausdorff $2$-measure.
+\begin{thm} Let $T$ be a triangle in a $\CAT(\kappa)$ surface that is the boundary of a closed disk.
+Then $\delta(T) \leq \kappa |T|$. \end{thm} Here, $|T|$ denotes the area of the interior of $T$, which we define as the Hausdorff $2$-measure of this set.
 According to \cite{MO:01}, \Cref{thm:excess_curvature} can be established in a similar manner to an analogous inequality for surfaces with curvature bounded below, which was done in earlier work of Machigashira \cite[Theorem 2.0]{Mach:98}.
 However, there are various qualitative differences between $\CAT(\kappa)$ spaces and spaces of curvature bounded below, and thus we feel that it is not straightforward to adapt the proof in \cite{Mach:98} to the $\CAT(\kappa)$ case.

 In light of the state of the literature, Fillastre asked in \cite{Fil:MO} for complete details of a proof.
-In this paper, we answer the request by giving three distinct proofs of \Cref{thm:cat_implies_bic}, each of which has their own points of interest.
-These proofs are based on a recent theorem of the third-named author with Creutz \cite{CR:22} on decomposing an arbitrary surface with a length metric into non-overlapping simple convex triangles, which we refer to as a \textit{triangulation} of the the surface.
-Note however that the second proof does not require the full strength of the triangulation theorem in \cite{CR:22}, but rather the simpler fact that any point has a neighborhood composed of finitely many potentially overlapping triangles (Lemma 5.2 in \cite{CR:22}).
-The first proof is in our opinion the most comprehensive and intuitive; the main tool we use is a special type of triangulation that can be obtained by inductively subdividing a base triangulation, which we call a \textit{vertex-edge triangulation}.
-The second is a more direct geometric proof, intended to establish \Cref{thm:cat_implies_bic} as efficiently as possible using two general facts, namely, Reshetnyak's majorization theorem and the Besicovitch inequality.
-This proof is based on proving a non-sharp version of the inequality in \Cref{thm:excess_curvature}.
-In the third proof, we verify instead an equivalent definition of being a limit of surfaces of uniformly bounded curvature.
-This proof is shorter than the others but instead verifies an alternative condition.
-We attribute the basic idea underlying the third proof to discussions with Fran\c cois Fillastre \cite{Fil:PC} and a MathOverflow post by Anton Petrunin \cite{Pet:MO}.
+In this paper, we answer the request by giving a complete proof of \Cref{thm:cat_implies_bic}.
+Our approach is based on a recent theorem of the third-named author with Creutz \cite{CR:22} on decomposing an arbitrary surface with a length metric into non-overlapping simple convex triangles, which we refer to as a \textit{triangulation} of the the surface.
+See \Cref{thm:triangulation} below.
+The main tool we use is a special type of triangulation that can be obtained by inductively subdividing a base triangulation, which we call a \textit{vertex-edge triangulation}.

+We remark that $\CAT(\kappa)$ surfaces can be equivalently defined as limits of smooth or polyhedral surfaces of locally uniformly bounded curvature.
+As an alternative proof of \Cref{thm:cat_implies_bic}, it is possible to use the triangulation theorem in \cite{CR:22} to verify this equivalent condition.
+However, the proof we give in this paper seems to us the most intuitive and comprehensive.